Skip to main content

 Prahok Ktis (Prahok Dip)

-A creamy dip made from prahok (fermented fish paste), coconut milk, ground pork, and spices.
-Served with fresh vegetables as an appetizer or side dish, representing authentic Khmer flavors.
+A creamy dip of prahok, coconut milk, ground pork, and spices, served with fresh vegetables as a starter or side.
+It's about as Khmer as flavors get.

 Allergens: